 The World’s Only Dog Collar Museum!

 The Dog Collar Museum at the Leeds Castle is a special attraction for all who visit.
 Presented by Mrs. Gertrude Hunt in 1977, the collection initially had about 60 pieces from all over Europe, spanning three centuries.
-Since then, the collection has grown to more than a 100 through purchases and donations from across the world.
-Among the collection, the oldest is a 15th Century Spanish iron herd mastiff’s collar, which served as protection against wolves and bears.
+Since then, the collection has grown to more than a 100, through purchases and donations from across the world.
+The oldest piece is a 15th Century Spanish iron mastiff’s collar, designed to protect against wolves and bears.

 Adventure Golf at the Leeds Castle

-Laden with artificial rocks, sand, plants and water bodies, the golf course at the castle is themed to the rest of the premises.
+The golf course at the castle features artificial rocks, sand, plants and water bodies, matching the estate’s theme.
 It is a 12-hole course open throughout the year and even has a ferry to match the theme.

 The Maze

 The Maze is perhaps the main attraction for those who venture into the castle.
 The Maze consists of 2,400 yew trees.
-It has a curious structure which appears to be set in a square, but when seen from above, appears to be circular.
+Its curious structure seems square from the ground but appears circular from above.
 The Maze also has a section that looks like the Queen’s Crown.
 Once you solve it, at the center lies the opening to the outside.
-An underground Grotto made of shells, mineral, and wood forming vivid beings from legends and tales.
+An underground Grotto made of shells, minerals, and wood forming vivid beings from legends and tales.

 Knight’s Stronghold Playground